cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

   total: "0"
 ```

-## Send a Transaction
+## Send a transaction

 Let's practice sending a transaction.
-For that, you are going to create another account named "student" and send it some tokens:
+For that, you are going to create another account named "student" and transfer some tokens to the account:

 ```bash
 $ ./simd keys add student